michaelmarty/UniDec/readme.md

 UniDec may be downloaded from [https://github.com/michaelmarty/UniDec/releases](https://github.com/michaelmarty/UniDec/releases).

 This compiled version is compatible with 64-bit Windows.
 It a portable binary, so it does not need a conventional installation.
-Just unzip the folder, put it somewhere convenient, and click the GUI_UniDec.exe file in the folder to launch.
+Just unzip the folder, put it somewhere convenient, if you are still having issues run the INSTALLER.cmd as administrator,(only have to do this once) then click the GUI_UniDec.exe file in the folder to launch.

 To use the PDF report generator, install [MikTex](https://miktex.org) and select install packages automatically from the installation options.
 You may need to add this to your system path so that PDFLatex is found from the command line.